 There are course requisites for this subject.
 See access conditions.

 It is essential for structural engineers to have a basic understanding of the finite elements method to be able to model realistic structural behaviour.
-The main objectives of this subject are to help students acquire a fundamental knowledge of the finite elements technology, understand how different types of elements are produced, and develop an awareness of in which context these elements are used.
+The main objectives of this subject are to help students acquire a fundamental knowledge of the finite elements technology, understand how different types of elements are produced, and develop an awareness of the context where these elements are used.

 This subject is intended primarily for engineering students who wish to develop skills in finite element methodology.
 The course introduces fundamental concepts as well as practical implementations, of the finite element method.